Inflation from Dynamical Projective Connections: Realization of NMC Inflation

 We see that the necessary conditions $\epsilon \ll 1$ and $|\eta| \ll 1$, for the slow-roll approximation to hold, are satisfied in the large field limit of Eq.~\eqref{e:slow_roll_region}.
 Once we have solved for these slow-roll parameters, we will use them to calculate the scalar-mode spectral index $n_s$, scalar-mode amplitude $A_s$, and tensor-to-scalar amplitude ratio $r$ via the equations

-where $\phi_*$ is the field-value corresponding to the number of e-foldings during inflation.
-In order to evaluate these expressions we need to obtain $\phi_{*}$ as a function of e-foldings $N$.
+where $\phi_*$ is the field-value corresponding to the number of \emph{e}-foldings during inflation.
+In order to evaluate these expressions we need to obtain $\phi_{*}$ as a function of \emph{e}-foldings $N$.
 We calculate this using the standard slow-roll expression

 as we do not have closed form expressions for $\tilde{V}$ in terms of $h$, we must change variables back to $\phi$ using $dh = \sqrt{C(\phi)} d\phi$ from Eq.~\eqref{e:hcandef}

 Integrating this equation yields